vidister/matrix-message-decrypter/README.md

 ## What?

-This small Rust utility allows you to use your E2E Room backup keys to decrypt Megolm encrypted messages sent via the Matrix protocol.
+It's a small Rust utility that allows you to use your E2E Room backup keys to decrypt Megolm encrypted messages sent via the Matrix protocol.

 There are some special use cases for this tool, let's say you want to recover messages from your homeserver that went potatoes, or you need to access old messages from a blocked user.
 Normally you don't need this, except for when things went wrong.

 If you work in law enforcement: stop reading and find a better job.

 The [vodozemac](https://github.com/matrix-org/vodozemac) crate does all the heavy lifting here.
+Thanks!

-It's my first Rust project and I wrote it in two evenings, there is no proper error handling, etc., be warned.
+This tool is my first Rust project and I wrote it in two evenings, there is no proper error handling, etc., be warned.
 I don't think it will eat your homework, but if it does it's your own fault.

 ## Usage
 ```